qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 Removing it was difficult too, I didn't want to use the pick, or even a flathead screwdriver as they both had sharp bits and I didn't want to damage the new gaskets.
 But then I realised I could use the thin end of a teaspoon.
 Smooth, and, as it turns out, ideal!

-I didn't forget to put the gaskets on as William had instructed, i.e. like the shape of a guitar body.
+I made sure I put the gaskets on as William had instructed, i.e. like the shape of a guitar body.

 **The piston shaft gasket, washer and snap ring replacement**

 Getting to the piston shaft gasket was fiddly but doable - mostly thanks to one of the snap ring pullers in the set I bought.
 Definitely recommended.
 I've no idea how I would have removed the snap ring without it, and I'm pretty certain I would have had no chance to put it back either.

 By the way, the service kit also included a new snap ring, plus the washer that sits between the ring and the gasket.
 That was nice, as both the ring and washer were quite dirty and some limescale had built up there too.
-The gasket itself was pretty decrepit, as worn as the piston gaskets, if not worse.
+The gasket itself was pretty decrepit, at least as worn as the piston gaskets, if not worse.

 **Re-inserting the piston**